kumahq/kuma-website/app/_src/guides/progressively-rolling-in-strict-mtls.md

 title: Progressively rolling in strict mTLS
 ---

-The new [MeshTLS](/docs/{{ page.version }}/policies/meshtls/) policy allows you to gradually migrate services to mutual TLS without dropping a packet.
+The [MeshTLS](/docs/{{ page.version }}/policies/meshtls/) policy allows you to gradually migrate services to mutual TLS without dropping a packet.

 ## Prerequisites
 - Completed [quickstart](/docs/{{ page.version }}/quickstart/kubernetes-demo/) to set up a zone control plane with demo application